kodecocodes/english-style-guide/README.md

 The word is plural.
 Data are, not data is.
 Except for Lt.
 Commander Data.
 He's singular.

+There are a few cases where **data** can be considered a singular, collective noun, when you consider the various pieces of data as a set.
+E.g.: The data is correct.
+(The data, as a singular collective unit, is correct.)
+One gigabyte of data **is** a lot of information to sort through.

 **delight**

 Please refrain from using this word when talking about UI animations.
 You’re a better writer than that.